-How to Clean Your Air Max
+How to Clean Nike Air Max Shoes

 Cleaning your Air Max is an easy task to learn, and if you’re a parent reading this, it’s something you can teach your kids how to do too.
 After all, you know that Air Max won’t stay white for long if they’re on your children’s feet!
 And it’s good for them to have the responsibility of keeping them clean.